ppy/osu-wiki/wiki/Help_Centre/Account/en.md

 Tournament bans are as the name describes - a ban from participation in all officially supported tournaments.
 This includes playing, staffing or assisting a tournament in any way.

 A user may receive a tournament ban for deliberately breaking the osu! community rules during tournament play, depending on the severity of the offense.
-Examples of such bad behaviour include attempting to gain an unfair advantage in an officially supported tournament by any means, being abusive to anyone involved in a tournament, being deliberately disruptive to the running of a tournament, and more.
+Examples of such bad behaviour include attempting to gain an unfair advantage in an officially supported tournament by any means or being abusive to anyone involved in a tournament, being deliberately disruptive to the running of a tournament.

 Most tournament bans have a set duration, anywhere from 3 months to a year or more.
 Some bans may be permanent.
 Regardless of the duration of the ban, all tournament bans are **final** and cannot be appealed like restrictions can.